aureliomalheiros/client-server-api-dollar/README.md

 - The server will make requests to the API
 - You will receive a JSON response
 - Will record the USD exchange rates in an SQLite database
-- Maximum timeout to call the API is 200ms
+- The maximum timeout to call the API is 200ms
 - Maximum timeout to persist data in the database is 10ms
-- Endpoint: /cotacao
+- Endpoint: `/cotacao`
-- Port: 8080
+- Port: `8080`

 All three contexts should log an error if the execution time is insufficient.